ogame-tbot/TBot/README.md

 * Brain: TBot has a series of extra functionalities
   * AutoCargo: TBot checks wether your celestials have enough capacity to displace the resources.
 If not, TBot builds ships for you (preferred type taken from settings.json)
   * AutoRepatriate: TBot periodically repatriates all your resources to a single drop celestial (guess where you can specify which...)
+  * AutoMine (tnx to Stewie): Tbot will develop your colonies up to the levels given in settings.json.
+Transports are not implemented yet, so you should provide resources manually to speed up.
+* Local Proxy (tnx to ogamed and CrynogarTM for the hint): Tbot allows you to play in your browser
+  * Navigate with your browser to http://127.0.0.1:8080/game/index.php (if you changed the default port modify accordingly)
+  * Pay attention: TBot is not aware of what you do in the browser, it will do his job regardless of you playing manually, so keep an eye on the console

 ## Running